Welwyn Garden City: Education

 A campus of Oaklands College is located near the town centre.

 Culture

 Welwyn Garden City's Music Society gave its first concert in 1921 within weeks of the town's foundation; its choir and orchestra, led by James Ross, have performed a regular concert season in the town ever since.
 The town also boasts a Concert Club, which promotes chamber music recitals, and a Male Voice Choir.
 Welwyn Garden City Band was founded in 1934.
 The Barn Theatre is a Grade II listed building on Handside Lane.
 Welwyn Thalians, an amateur dramatic and operatic group, has performed in the town since 1929.

+Media

+Local news and television programmes are provided by BBC London and ITV London.
+Television signals are received from either the Crystal Palace or the local relay transmitters.BBC East and ITV Anglia can also be received from the Sandy Heath TV transmitter.

+Local radio stations are BBC Three Counties Radio on 90.4 FM, Heart Hertfordshire on 106.9 FM and Radio Verulam on 92.6 FM.

+The Welwyn Hatfield Times is the town's local weekly newspaper.